f5devcentral/f5-agility-labs-xc/docs/class7/module3/task2.rst

 4. Save files as Cline generates them.

-   As Cline completes each file update, VS Code will prompt you to save before it continues.
+   As Cline completes each file update, VS Code will prompt you to save before it continues (If you enabled **Auto-Approve** settings on previous tasks this will not require manual approval).

    |module3-vscode-cline-save-file|